Azure/az-cgpu-onboarding/README.md

-# Confidential GPU Private Preview Onboarding
+# Confidential GPU Public Preview Onboarding

 Welcome to this preview!
 This onboarding document helps to create an Azure confidential VM with NVIDIA H100 Tensor Core GPU in Confidential Computing mode.